jquinby/jekyll-now/about.md

 TBD

 ---
-Some things I'm using for RCIA (changes stochastically):
+Some things I'm using for RCIA:

 _With Christ Through The Year: The Liturgical Word in Word and Symbols_, Fr.
 Bernard Strasser, OSB
 _Fundamentals of the Faith_, Peter Kreeft